 Grant funds will also be used to provide support and training to district sponsors through trainings and the development of model tools districts may adopt.

-(1 year project awards) will fund up to $100,000 for developers that have submitted an application for a charter to an authorizing district and have not opened for operation.
+OCSP planning grants will fund up to $100,000 (1-year project awards) for developers that have submitted an application for a charter to an authorizing district and have not opened for operation.
 Subgrantees will participate in pre-operational activities to support quality implementation.
 Eligible applicants will have submitted an application for a new charter to an authorizing district.
 Priority will be given to applicants who include in their mission serving historically underserved and/or at-risk students.
-Estimated Number of Awards: 5 per year, for three years.
+Estimated Number of Awards: 4-per year, for 1-year.

 OCSP implementation grants will award between $250,000 - $450,000 for 1-2 year grant periods to charter schools that will open soon after award or have opened within three years of being awarded.
 Subgrantees will implement projects designed to increase student achievement through innovative education models and to support the initial operation of the charter school.
 Eligible applicants will have approval from a school district or other sponsor to begin operation soon after the grant is awarded or will have been successfully operating a charter school for less than three years from the date the grant is awarded.
 Priority will be given to applicants who include in their mission serving historically underserved and/or at-risk students, reducing or eliminating achievement or opportunity gaps, improving the graduation rate, or reducing or eliminating exclusionary discipline practices.
-Estimated Number of Awards: 8 per year, for two years.
+Estimated Number of Awards: 4 per year, for 1-year.